seetadev/minip2p/README.md

 ## Philosophy

-minip2p is built around the idea that **decentralized networking should be accessible everywhere—not just in the cloud**.
+minip2p is built around the idea that **decentralized networking should be accessible everywhere: not just in the cloud**.

 As compute increasingly moves to **the edge**, devices need lightweight ways to discover peers, exchange data, and coordinate tasks.

 By bringing the capabilities of libp2p to **embedded and resource-constrained environments**, minip2p enables a new generation of **self-organizing distributed systems** that run directly where data is generated.

-which would make the repo README much stronger.